surifirstpin/Acubi_documentation/Version.5/Reports.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/9cb9f650b41942a8082bc296ee5426416bd20772/images/New_version5/UD_Reports_Image11.png)

 ## Data

-Click on Charts to view the
+Click on Charts to view the different type of visualization image for data obtained.

 Data section under visualization is enabled based on the data retrieved on running a report.

  ** Parameters applicable on the data retrieved are explained as below;**